 Students admitted for the autumn quarter who wish to be considered for a student loan should submit a loan application to the SLA office by the May 15 priority deadline.
 Notifications concerning loan approval are sent out in August.
 SLA also determines eligibility for the Work-Study program, but job assignments cannot be made until the student is actually on campus.

 Both on- and off-campus part-time employment opportunities for Divinity School students and spouses are available.
 On-campus student employment opportunities are posted on an internal database to which registered students have exclusive access.
 Many Divinity School students work during some phase of their graduate studies.

-Divinity School students have full access to the many services of the University's Office of Career Advancement, including job skills workshops, the Graduate Intern program, the College Work-Study program, and career counseling.
+Divinity School students have full access to UChicagoGrad's Career Development services, including job skills workshops, the Graduate Intern program, the College Work-Study program, and career counseling.

 Students can work as research assistants for professors, as editorial assistants on one of the four journals published in Swift Hall, on the Wednesday Lunch crew, in the Divinity School's student-run coffee shop, or elsewhere on campus.